 A career officer who had been cited for bravery in the Philippine War, Koehler bore little resemblance to the emerging profile of a sexual "pervert" as poor and effeminate, but when two junior officers annoyed by Koehler's strictness claimed he had groped them, Koehler's unmarried status was seen as lending credence to the allegations.
 The 1910s were a time when demonstrated sexual interest in women was becoming a hallmark of a "normal" man, and Koehler's antagonists portrayed him as anything but "normal."

-Scandal on Plum Island tells the full story of Koehler's troubling case, involving malice at the highest levels of government, changing standards of masculinity, and pushback against women's growing influence.
+There is much to learn from Koehler's troubling case, involving malice at the highest levels of government, changing standards of masculinity, and pushback against women's growing influence--much that is relevant to today's culture wars in the United States.

 "An amazing and important story which will surprise many people...a meaningful story with relevance today," says Ann Northrop, activist and co-host of Gay USA.